microsoft/vscode-markdown-languageservice/README.md

 	Supports renaming of headers and links.

+- Diagnostics (experimental)

+	Supports generating diagnostics for invalid links to:

+	- References.
+	- Header within the current file.
+	- Files in the workspace.
+	- Headers in other files.

 ## Usage

 To get started using this library, first install it into your workspace: